 More about Margaret

 Oudenaarde, summer 1522.
-Margaret of Parma is born, the first child of Charles V. Her mother, Johanna Van der Gheynst, is a local maid.
-This low status does not prevent Margaret from becoming governor of the Netherlands at 37.
-This art lover is among the most powerful figures in the turbulent Europe of her time, the early days of the Eighty Years’ War.
+Margaret of Parma, the first child of Charles V, was born.
+Her mother, Johanna Van der Gheynst, was a local maid.
+However, the low status did not prevent Margaret from becoming governor of the Netherlands at 37 and the most powerful figure in the turbulent Europe of the early days of the Eighty Years’ War.

 The new Margaret

 Margaret’s life spans the 16th century, a turbulent period in the Low Countries and Europe.
-The heyday of the first half of the century culminates in a time of increasing tensions and revolts: religious, economic, political.
-It is the beginning of the Eighty Years’ War (1568–1648), which will lead to the separation of the Netherlands.
-Margaret tries to mediate between all the conflicting forces and interests.
+The heyday of the first half of the century culminates in a time of increasing tensions and revolts: religious, economic, and political.
+It was the beginning of the Eighty Years’ War (1568–1648), which led to the separation of the Netherlands.
+As a good administrator and considerable influencer, Margaret tried to mediate between all the conflicting forces and interests.